lassebunk/gretel/README.md

 ---------------------------

 * You can now set trails via the URL – `params[:trail]`.
-This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to their category, but when linking from the reviews section, you want to link back to the reviews instead.
+This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a store with products that have a default parent to their category, but when visiting from the reviews section, you want to link back to the reviews instead.
   Read more about trails below.
 * Breadcrumbs can now be rendered in different styles like ul- and ol lists, and for use with the [Twitter Bootstrap](http://getbootstrap.com/) framework.
 See the `:style` option below for more info.
 * Defining breadcrumbs using `Gretel::Crumbs.layout do ... end` in an initializer has been removed.
 See below for details on how to upgrade.